-- It helps you understand where your money is going and whether your spending is aligned with your priorities and goal - It helps you know where you can cut back if you have an unexpected expense or need to start saving towards a new goal - It helps you identify your needs (something necessary to live/for survival) versus your wants (something desired but not necessarily needed to live/for survival).
+- It is a way to understand where your money is going and - It gives you an idea of where you can cut back if you have an unexpected expense or need to start saving towards a new goal - It helps you identify whether your spending is aligned with your priorities and goals

-Through tracking your expenses, you can figure out which expenses are fixed and which are variable.
+When you track your expenses, you find which expenses are needs versus wants and which are fixed or variable.

-- Fixed expenses are recurring expenses of typically the same amount. - Variable expenses are expenses you have control over when and how much you spend.
+- Need expenses are things necessary to live/for survival - Want expenses are things you desire that aren't necessarily to live/for survival - Fixed expenses are recurring expenses of typically the same amount. - Variable expenses are expenses you have control over how and when you spend.
 These expenses typically do not recur each month.